 I work in oils and natural resins on canvas or board because I love the brilliance, layering and subtlety of colour and transparency made available through using oil paint.
-Often I sketch and photograph my subjects outdoors before starting to paint them in the studio, but I also ‘invent’ landscapes and compositions just by working with the paints themselves and finding where they lead me.
+Often I sketch and photograph my subjects outdoors before starting to paint them in the studio, but I also ‘invent’ landscapes and or find inspirational photographic compositions to use as a starting point for an image.

 I am especially interested in the fleeting transitions between day and night and the emotive, visual and experiential effects these have upon the senses.
 I am drawn to elemental interaction within a landscape, earth and wood reflections in water, rain in the air, the multi-varied effects of natural light.
 Wild spaces are my muses and I see nature's endless possibilities offering themselves as subjects to be captured in paint.

-Ultimately I feel that the natural world, rather than being a material resource, is where we as a human species can find depth, joy and wisdom and at this time many people are experiencing a longing to reconnect with this.
-The reality is that our very existence now depends on our care for the Earth and our commitment to it and I hope that my work can offer the viewer an inner sense of connection with nature.
+Ultimately, I feel that the natural world, rather than being a material resource, is where we as a human species can find so much depth and joy.
+Our existence now depends on our commitment to the Earth and I hope that my work conveys a sense of reverence and connection with nature.

 If you are interested in buying my paintings or prints of them, please see the range of work that is still available at the Shop on this website.
-Or for any painting enquiries or commissions, please get in touch.
+Or for any other painting enquiries or commissions, please get in touch.